Environmental Studies

 ENS 520.
 Graduate Project.
 1-4 Hours.

 NOTE: If the project is not completed by the time four hours are accrued in continuing enrollment, students must register for ENS 529 for zero credit hours (one billable hour) in all subsequent semesters until the project is completed.
 Course Information: May be repeated to a maximum of 4 hours.
-Prerequisite: ENS 553.
+Prerequisites: ENS 553.

 ENS 529.
 Graduate Project Continuing Enrollment.
 0 Hours.